Leaving Western Sydney University Employment

 Can I talk to someone rather than fill in a Survey?

 Yes.
-Employees leaving Western Sydney Univesity employment may request a personal, face-to-face exit interview through HR who will generally conduct and record the interview, or this can also be done by the Equity and Diversity Unit.
+Employees leaving Western Sydney Univesity employment may request a personal, face-to-face exit interview through the Office of People who will generally conduct and record the interview, or this can also be done by the Equity and Diversity Unit.

 Simply call your Senior HR Partner (opens in a new window) or the Equity and Diversity Unit.